JohnKeysCloud/battleship/src/ts/bs-gameboard/helpers/check-valid-placement/check-valid-placement.md

 2. Use `boardSize` to iteratively access the rows via the `forEach` method.
 3. Push the value at `axisIndex` of each row to `axisArray`.

 This method _preserves the order of the columns values_ while _enabling us to store them contiguously_.
-This is the recipe that allows us to use the same methods used to process a row for our column.
+This recipe allows us to use the same methods used to process a row, for our column.

-**⚠️ Note:** We are only able to use `boardSize` in our loop because the gameboard is a square (Thus, the size of the rows and columns are the same).
+**⚠️ Note:** We are only able to use `boardSize` in our loop because the gameboard is a square.
+The size of the rows and columns are the same, so `axisArray` will always be a fixed length.

 ##### 2. **`getValidPositions`**: